DasEd955/tunerdesign-gpt/README.md

 Implements an MLP forward pass for an arbitrary number of layers: applies `h = ReLU(h @ W + b)` through all hidden layers with no activation on the final output.
-Demonstrates how depth is composed from repeated application of the same linear-plus- activation pattern.
+Demonstrates how depth is composed from repeated application of the same linear + activation pattern.

 ---

 ### `foundations/pytorch_basics.py`

 Covers the foundational PyTorch tensor operations needed throughout the model: reshape, column-wise mean, concatenation, and MSE loss.
-These are the low-level tools that every subsequent module relies on.
+These are the low level tools that every subsequent module relies on.

 ---